mindsmiths/docs/docs/Quickstart/crafting-the-perfect-response.md

 OpenAI API key: <YOUR API KEY>
 ```

-We can now make requests to GPT-3 and recieve its responses.
-We just need to adapt the rule for handling the incoming message, and add one for processing the GPT-3 response:
+We can now make requests to GPT-3 and receive its responses.
+We just need to adapt the rule for handling the incoming message, and add one for processing the GPT-3 response.

+:::note
+Notice the highlighted part in the rule ```Handle message```.
+It signifies that this rule is already in the file, and we highlighted the part that you should change in the already existing rule.
+Every time when there is a change in an existing rule, the modified part will be highlighted, so you can easily replace it.

 ```java title="rules/nola/Conversation.drl"
 ...